 The initial appointment will be for a period of two years.
 Towards the end of that period, the Council of UPOV will decide whether the contract is to be renewed, and if so for how long.

-The appointment will be made either at the D-2 or Assistant Secretary General (ASG) grade of the United Nations common system depending upon the qualifications and experience of the successful applicant.
+The appointment will be made at the Assistant Secretary General (ASG) grade of the United Nations common system.

-Based on the United Nations common salary scale in force on January 1, 2009, at the grade of Assistant Secretary General, this position carries a net base annual salary of US$128,071 if the staff member has eligible dependants (spouse and/or children), or US$115,973 if the staff member has no eligible dependant.
-In addition, the incumbent will receive a post adjustment which is subject to change without notice in the amount equivalent to US$108,062 per annum with dependants, or to US$97,855 without dependents, plus a representation allowance of 12,000 Swiss francs per annum.
-The staff member contributes to the United Nations Joint Staff Pension Fund with an amount equivalent to US$20,939 per annum.
+Based on the United Nations common salary scale in force on January 1, 2022, at the grade of Assistant Secretary General, this position carries a net base annual salary of US$[to be completed in the May 2022 Circular] if the staff member has eligible dependants (spouse and/or children), or US$[to be completed in the May 2022 Circular] if the staff member has no eligible dependant.
+In addition, the incumbent will receive a post adjustment which is subject to change without notice in the amount equivalent to US$[to be completed in the May 2022 Circular] per annum with dependants, or to US$[to be completed in the May 2022 Circular] without dependents, plus a representation allowance of [to be completed in the May 2022 Circular] Swiss francs per annum.
+The staff member contributes to the United Nations Joint Staff Pension Fund with an amount equivalent to US$[to be completed in the May 2022 Circular] per annum.

-At the grade D-2, this position carries an initial net base salary per annum of US$107,176 with dependents, or US$98,461 without dependents.
-In addition, the incumbent will receive a post adjustment which is subject to change without notice in the amount equivalent to US$90,432 per annum with dependents, or to US$83,079, without dependents.
-The staff member contributes to the United Nations Joint Staff Pension Fund with an amount equivalent to US$17,411 per annum.
-At grade D-2, no representation allowance is payable.

-Further information is also obtainable from the Human Resources Administrative Section of the International Bureau of WIPO on possible education grants, possible installation grants, annual leave, sick leave, home leave, medical insurance and the pension fund.
+Further information is also obtainable from the Human Resources Management Department of the International Bureau of WIPO on possible education grants, possible installation grants, annual leave, sick leave, home leave, medical insurance and the pension fund.

 Submission of Candidature